Zuishii/ITSC202A/README.md

 # ITSC202A
-Basic C Coding Assignments from my university coding class im enrolled in
+Basic C coding assignments from the universiry coding class im enrolled in